 From the available data, sets with different flows are found.
 The time delays for those data sets are estimated using cross-correlation analysis as in Section 4.3.2.
 In addition, we also include the cross-correlation between the upstream flow measurements at Casey's Weir and the simulated downstream flow at Gowangardie Weir obtained from the Saint Venant equations.
 The estimated time delays are shown in Figure 4.11, and as expected the estimated time delay decreases with higher flows.
-In addition, there is good agreement between the cross-correlations obtained using the measured data and those obtained using the Saint Venant equations.
+In addition, there is good agreement between the cross-correlations obtained using the measured data and those obtained using the Saint Venant equations, reconfirming the accuracy of the Saint Venant equations.
 The varying time delay must be taken into account in the robustness specification of the controllers.